-The city has introduced a new, temporary program that closes certain blocks to car traffic and allows local restaurants to expand their outdoor seating into the streets.
+The city has introduced a new, temporary program that closes certain blocks to car traffic and allows local restaurants to expand their outdoor seating into the streets this fall.
 Note that some street closures are only in effect from Friday through Sunday and specific dining hours may vary.

 Andersonville: West Balmoral Street, both sides of North Clark Street

 Chatham: East 75th Avenue from South Calumet Avenue to South Indiana Avenue